rduenasf/birding/docs/birds/afghor1.md

 scientific_name: "Lophoceros nasutus"
 order: "Bucerotiformes"
 family: "Bucerotidae (Hornbills)"
 description: "Lophoceros nasutus is a species of bird in the Bucerotidae (Hornbills) family.
-It has been observed 1 times."
+It has been observed 1 times.
+It has been photographed.
+It has been recorded."
 species_group: "Hornbills"
 species_code: "afghor1"

 sidebar_position: 3
-sidebar_class_name: " "
+sidebar_class_name: "has-photo has-audio"
 tags:
   - Bucerotiformes
   - Bucerotidae (Hornbills)
   - Hornbills
-  - Needs Photo
+  - Has Photo
-  - Needs Audio
+  - Has Audio
 ---

 # African Gray Hornbill <span className='sci_name'>Lophoceros nasutus</span>